List of Rush instrumentals: O'Malley's Break

 During the 2010–11 Time Machine Tour, Lifeson would perform a brief 12-string guitar piece (entitled "O'Malley's Break" on the CD and DVD) that segued into "Closer to the Heart."
+The name is a reference to Officer O'Malley, the character played by Neil Peart in the concert's opening short film, as the guitar solo allowed Peart to take a breather after his drum solo.

 Peke's Repose

 During the 2012 Clockwork Angels Tour, Lifeson would play a guitar solo (called "Peke's Repose" on the CD/DVD/BD) that served as an introduction to "Halo Effect".
+The name is a reference to one of Neil Peart's many nicknames given him by his bandmates, as the guitar solo allowed Peart to take a short breather.

 Neil Peart's drum solos

 A staple and highlight of Rush's concerts was a drum solo by Neil Peart.
-These solos have been featured on every live album released by the band.
-On the early live albums (All the World's a Stage and Exit...
-Stage Left), the drum solo was included as part of a song ("Working Man/Finding My Way" and "YYZ," respectively).
-On all subsequent live albums, the drum solo has been included on a separate track.
-On A Show of Hands and Different Stages, the drum solos were titled "The Rhythm Method" (a double entendre with the form of birth control); on Rush in Rio, it was entitled "O Baterista"; and on R30 Live In Frankfurt it was titled "Der Trommler".
+These solos have been featured on every live album released by the band, with the exception of Grace Under Pressure Tour.
+Some live albums have included the solo as an interlude during a song, such as in "YYZ" on Exit...Stage Left, while others have presented it as a standalone track.
+On A Show of Hands and Different Stages, the drum solos were titled "The Rhythm Method" (a double entendre with the form of birth control); on Rush in Rio, it was entitled "O Baterista"; and on R30: 30th Anniversary World Tour, it was titled "Der Trommler".
 On Rush's 2008 live album, Snakes & Arrows Live, it is titled "De Slagwerker," and is coupled with "Malignant Narcissism" on the track-list.
 "O Baterista" was the fourth song nominated for a Grammy, in 2005, losing to Brian Wilson's "Mrs. O'Leary's Cow".
 For the 2010 Time Machine Tour, the solo was called "Love 4 Sale," but was renamed "Moto Perpetuo" for the CD and DVD release in November 2011.

 The titles "O Baterista", "Der Trommler" and "De Slagwerker" all translate to "The Drummer" in Portuguese, German and Dutch respectively.

 All of Peart's drum solos include a basic framework of routines connected by sections of improvisation, leaving each performance unique.
-The solo was revised for each successive tour, with some routines dropped in favor of newer, more-complex ones.
+The solo was revised for each successive tour, with some routines dropped in favor of newer, more complex ones.
 From the mid/late-1980s on, Peart utilized MIDI trigger pads to trigger sounds sampled from various pieces of acoustic percussion that would otherwise consume far too much stage area, such as a marimba, harp, temple blocks, triangles, glockenspiel, orchestra bells, tubular bells, timpani and vibra-slap as well as other, more esoteric percussion.
-Some purely electronic, description-defying sounds are also used.
-All are incorporated into each drum solo.
+Some purely electronic, description-defying sounds were also used.
+Once Peart began to combine electronic and acoustic percussion, he also started to use a rotating drum riser during performances, allowing him to switch between the two sections of his kit and still face front as he played.